izikeros/blog/content/posts/notes/git_annotated_vs_lightweight_tags.md

 ---
-Title: Git - annotated vs. lightweight tags
+Category: note
+Date: '2023-03-31'
+Modified: '2023-07-12'
+Prompt: Explain me, in git, what is the difference between annotated and lightweight tags.
+When to use each type?
+Give me long text.
 Slug: git-annotated-vs-lightweight-tags
-Date: 2023-03-31
-Modified: 2023-03-31
 Status: published
 Tags: git, tag
-Category: note
-prompt: Explain me, in git, what is the difference between annotated and lightweight tags.
-When to use each type?
-Give me long text.
+Title: Git - Annotated vs. Lightweight Tags
 ---
 In Git, tags are used to mark specific points in the history of a repository.
 They serve as a reference point for developers to easily identify and navigate to important milestones, such as releases or significant commits.
 There are two types of tags in Git: annotated tags and lightweight tags.